 Through FCM, it is also possible to send messages apart from notifications.
 FCM describes two different payload sizes for different functions.
 The maximum notification payload size allowed is 2 KB which is lowest when comparing FCM with APNs and WNS.
 The maximum message payload size is 4 KB.

-WNS is the one that allows highest notification payload among the three, and that is 5 KB.
+WNS is the one that allows the highest notification payload among the three, and that is 5 KB.

-FCM has two types of implementation at app server’s side – the HTTP and XMPP implementations.
+FCM has two types of implementation at the app server’s side – the HTTP and XMPP implementations.
 HTTP implementation works in a similar way to that of APNs and WNS, but the XMPP has a different aspect.
 When XMPP implementation is done, then the upstream messages (messages from the client to app server), as well as the downstream messages (messages from the app server), are handled by the push notification server.
 In this case, it can be said that there is an improvement in reliability of service because it is possible to send acknowledgments for a notification from the client device through FCM.
 It is also known that FCM will send ‘success’ or ‘failure’ on successful or unsuccessful deliveries, respectively.

 Since push notifications are not reliable in APNs, it is recommended that the client app acknowledges the server manually in the retrieval of notification and this acknowledgment is to be sent directly to the server from the client device.
 But, there is a feedback server that is used to send the notification back to the server when a particular app (the app to which notification is to be sent) was not found on a device, probably due to the app being uninstalled before the notification was received by the device.